Tomáš Petráček

 Tomáš Petráček (born 1972 in Hořice v Podkrkonoší) is a Czech public intellectual, Roman Catholic priest, and scholar.
-He is considered one of the country's leading church and social historians.
+His work covers the intersection of church and social historians.
 He works at the Department of Cultural and Religious Studies at the Faculty of Education at the University of Hradec Králové in East Bohemia, and at the Institute for the History of Christian Art at the Catholic Theological Faculty of Charles University in Prague.
 He is the author of seven monographs and more than 80 articles, studies and papers not only in Czech but also in English, French, German and Polish.
 He is an active member of the editorial board for the Czech journal Salve, which deals with theological, historical, philosophical, and cultural themes.
 As a Roman Catholic priest, he serves as chaplain of the academic community in Hradec Králové.
 He was appointed Canon of the Chapter of All Saints at Prague Castle, founded in 1339 by Emperor and King Charles IV for professors of Charles University, in 2010.